 Have you wondered how to get into heaven?
 Well, you have just read how.

 Your good treatment of those who are of God is the one and only

 requirement.
 There are not any other requirements than that and nothing

 else can get you in.
 Adore the Pope and all the saints if you

-must.
-It won't help you get in one iota if you don't adhere to the very
+feel like it.
+It won't help you get into heaven one iota if you don't adhere to the very

 simple instructions that Jesus so clearly and succinctly laid out in

 Matthew 25:31-46.
 Principally, it's not how you treat Jesus which gets